znahamama/Data-Visualization-6/README.md

 ## 🔍 Objective

-Recreate a heat map of **average daily births** in England and Wales using:
+Created a heat map of **average daily births** in England and Wales using:

 - **Seaborn's `heatmap()`** function
 - **ColorBrewer's `YlOrRd`** colormap with **5 discrete bins**